Basic Workforce Data

 * Figures in parentheses are the average numbers of temporary hires (not included in totals).

 Respect for Human Rights

 Among its provisions, the UACJ Group’s Code of Conduct calls for respect for human rights, prohibition of harassment, prohibition of the use of child labor and forced labor, and respect for basic labor rights.
-Understanding of these points is emphasized in job-level education, intra-departmental education focusing on the Code of Conduct, and in other settings, as well.
+Understanding of the importance of respecting human rights is emphasized in job-level education, intra-departmental education focusing on the Code of Conduct, and in other settings, as well.

 The UACJ Group believes that its competitiveness relies on having diverse human resources.
 One of the major policies under the human resource development section of the Mid-term Management Plan is to “Practice diversity (respect and utilize individual diversity).”
 We, therefore, are committed to building and maintaining a system that enables the continuous nurturing of human resources.

 The UACJ Group actively maintains a diverse work force to support its business endeavors in new fields and in the global arena.
 In fiscal 2017, our hiring of new graduates included 21 people (17 men and 4 women) for staff positions, and 41 (41 men) for skilled labor positions.
 We are also actively hiring people from other countries, and have brought 17 on board since fiscal 2011.